 Is Sustainable Clothing Well-Designed?

-Christopher Raeburn, famed for his pioneering, sustainable runway designs argues not “to sell a brand as being sustainable or responsible”, but rather, “it needs to be about good design first.”
+Christopher Raeburn, famed for his pioneering, sustainable runway designs argues in conversation with Highsnobiety not “to sell a brand as being sustainable or responsible,” but rather, “it needs to be about good design first.”
 Some well-known and sustainable brands like Patagonia, All Birds and Veja were left out of this list because of the plethora of exciting brands forcing their way into the market.
-We wanted to emphasize brands which are striving for ethical, sustainable production, but who are, in equal measure, creating truly desirable clothes.
+We wanted to emphasize brands that are striving for ethical, sustainable production, but who are, in equal measure, creating truly desirable clothes.

 1. Stella McCartney